krakenrf/heimdall_daq_fw/README.md

 ```
 - In case of cmake error, remove the problematic section from the cmake file (kfr_capi install), make the library and copy the libbrary files (libkfr_capi.so) manually to /usr/local/lib

-4. If required install Python3.8 (see appendix).
+4. If required install Python 3.8 (see appendix for instructions).
 Most newer Raspbian builds, or modern Linux OS's will already have Python 3.8 or newer pre-installed so this step can be skipped.

 5. Install Miniconda

-The instructions below are for 64-bit aarch64 ARM systems like the Pi 4.
+The instructions below are for 64-bit aarch64 ARM systems such as the Pi 4.
 If you're installing to an x86 system, please download the appropriate miniconda installer for your system which can be found at https://docs.conda.io/en/latest/miniconda.html.
 For x86 64-Bit systems you will most likely want https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

 ``` bash
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-aarch64.sh